 The efforts are underway by Snact Manufacturers, who are striving to convert bananas into edible and delicious banana bars mixed with different flavors, thus saving the bananas which could have gone to waste otherwise.
 Similarly, another company, named Barnana, converts bananas into dehydrated banana bites coated with different flavors, such as coconut and chocolate.
 These bars are readily available in the market and you can purchase them at a nominal price.

 Watermelon – Instead of discarding watermelons, you can use them to extract watermelon juice, as practiced by WTRMLNWTR.
 The company uses techniques like cold-pressing pasteurization, to prevent microbes from producing in the water bottles and providing its customers with a healthier and tastier juice.
 Just like banana, there are dishes you can make with watermelon rines, for example, watermelon rine pickles.

 Apple peels – Most of the people peel off the apples and discard them, while few use the peels to prepare compost.
 But, there is another productive way of utilizing apple peels.
 You can roast the peels to prepare healthier and crispier roasted peel chips and prevent the peels from going to your disposal can or compost bin.

 Citrus peels – Using citrus peels for scrubbing or facial is common, but the peels can serve edible purpose too.
 Besides the fruit itself, the peels can be turned into sugar-coated sweet treats, without putting much effort.
 You just need a bunch of peels and sugar syrup!
 In addition, the RISE & WIN Brewing Co. utilize the Yuko Citrus peels in their unique blend of beer.

-Your Role – Less Food Waste, More Upcycled
+Your Role – Less Wasting Food, More Upcycling

 “About: Upcycled Food Association.”
 Upcycledfood.
 Web.
 27 Oct.
 2020.